 Moffo and Williams fielded questions after they addressed the crowds.
 Heres a sampling of answers to some of the most frequently asked questions:

 – Why should I shop for a retail electric provider?
 Because electricity is like anything else you buy, and it pays to get the best deal you can.

 – Can I save money by switching?
-Saving money on your electric bill depends on which retail electric providers are competing in your area and what they charge for generation, as well as what they charge for transmission if they’re providing that service instead of PECO.
+Reduce your electric bill expenses depends on which retail electric providers are competing in your area and what they charge for generation, as well as what they charge for transmission, if theyre providing that service instead of PECO.
 If the amount is less than what PECO charges, you’ll save money.

 – Who can shop for a retail electric provider?
 Anyone.

 – Is there a deadline to sign up for a retail electric provider?
 No.